harishmuh/bioinformatics_biopython_projects/README.md

 # Data
-This folder contains some data for bioinformatics project.
-Most of them from my previous research in Bandung Institute of Technology (ITB), Indonesia.
+This folder contains some data for bioinformatic projects.
+Most of them are from my previous research and collaborators at Bandung Institute of Technology (ITB), Indonesia.